-Bill and Kim share the same last name, but that’s not all!
-This dynamic singer/songwriting duo had the same uncommon upbringing in the music industry.
-They share strikingly similar backgrounds of traveling and singing with their families: Bill, a part of “The Nash Family Trio”, who recorded 2 albums for Columbia Records and Kim, a part of “The Belknap Family” who toured the country heavily.
+Bill and Kim share the same last name, but that’s not all.
+This dynamic singer/songwriter duo had the same uncommon upbringing in the music industry.
+They share strikingly similar backgrounds of traveling and singing with their families: Bill, a part of “The Nash Family Trio,” who recorded 2 albums for Columbia Records and Kim, a part of “The Belknap Family,” who toured the country heavily.

 Before the two met, Bill started a solo career on Mercury Records.
 This was the start of a bright career which sparked various TV appearances and some notoriety on the Billboard charts.
 Bill became the first artist to record a song written by Kris Kristofferson.
 An exceptionally talented songwriter, Bill set his next steps toward creating songs that would be recorded by such well-known artists as Eddy Arnold.

 1980 was a big year for Bill.
-He met Kim, an event he quoted “Happily brought an end to his solo career!”
+He met Kim, an event he said, “Happily brought an end to his solo career!”
+They formed a duo, and subsequently decided to spend less time touring, and move to Nashville to focus on songwriting and raising their two sons.

-In the nineties, Reba McEntire recorded a song that Kim and Bill penned which became a top five hit single entitled, "They Asked About You."
-The song was included in McEntire's “Greatest Hits Vol. II,” an album that went to #1 and has currently sold over eleven million copies.
+In 1994, Reba McEntire recorded a song that Kim and Bill penned which became a top five hit single entitled, "They Asked About You."
+The song was included on McEntire's “Greatest Hits Vol. II,” an album that went to #1 and has currently sold over eleven million copies.
+They went on to write for Sony Music, and several other prominent publishers throughout the 90’s.

-In 2003 they formed the group Nash3.
-Keeping with their “Family Style” of music, they drafted their youngest son Jimmy to be a part of the group.
-With much success in their new endeavor, "In God We Still Trust" was written and recorded, and became #1 on the independent record charts.
+Keeping with their “Family Style” of music, in 2003 they drafted their youngest son Jimmy to form the group, Nash3.
+With much success in their new endeavor, they wrote and recorded "In God We Still Trust,” taking it to #1 on the independent record charts.
 Country group Diamond Rio heard the song and picked it up for their album, “Greatest Hits II.”
-Nash3 was truly making a name in the industry.
+This brought increased notoriety to Nash3, along with opportunities to play across the country, even being showcased at the Houston Livestock Show and Rodeo BBQ Cookoff.

-The latest turn in the ever-moving careers of this talented family, Jimmy Nash has now embarked on a solo career.
-Bill & Kim once again perform as a duo, and spend a large amount of their time raising funds and awareness for their charity, Champions Kids Camp, which was founded in honor of their oldest son's healing of Leukemia.
+After several years performing together as Nash3, Jimmy Nash embarked on a solo career in 2011.
+Bill & Kim began performing as a duo again, and spend a large amount of their time raising funds and awareness for their charity, Champions Kids Camp, which was founded in honor of their oldest son's healing of Leukemia.
+CKC is now in its 20th year, and several thousand at-risk children have come through their program.

 Get the whole story and more in Bill's autobiography, Saint Sinner Singer, releasing soon.
 Pre-order now.